Close Menu

 4. Búzios

 Búzios, located about 170 kilometers east of Rio, is a chic beach resort town that is often referred to as the “St. Tropez of Brazil.”
 With its crystal-clear waters, white-sand beaches, and upscale restaurants and boutiques, Búzios is a popular destination for the Brazilian elite and international tourists.
 Visitors can relax on one of the town’s many beaches, such as Geribá, Ferradura, or Praia dos Ossos, or take a boat tour of the bay, which is home to several secluded coves and islands.
 Búzios is also known for its vibrant nightlife, with several bars, clubs, and live music venues that cater to all tastes and preferences.
-(See Also: Best Places To Visit Near Binghamton Ny)
+(See Also: Places To Visit Near Skagit Valley)

 5. Angra dos Reis